YangJAT/HCA/README.md

                        ncore = 1,
                        isFilter = TRUE)
 ```
-### note:If the code runs successfully, an image (inferCNV/scatter_plot.png) will be generated in the current path.
+### Note: If the code runs successfully, an image (inferCNV/scatter_plot.png) will be generated in the current path.
 You can select the threshold range based on the scatter plot positions in the image.

 For Mouse Single-Cell RNA Data:
 ```r